Chesapeake Bay Program

 Since 2002, West Virginia has been a formal partner in the Chesapeake Bay cleanup.
 In June, our state signed on to the updated Chesapeake Bay Watershed Agreement.
 The Chesapeake Bay Total Maximum Daily Load (TMDL), which was released on December 29, 2010, establishes the foundation for water quality improvements embodied in the new Agreement.
 It drives the nitrogen, phosphorus, and sediment reductions West Virginia committed to in our Watershed Implementation Plan (WIP).

-West Virginia's Chesapeake Bay Tributary Team partners are in the midst of implementing the strategies in the Watershed Implementation Plan (WIP) .
-The WIP strategies address new, existing, and expanded sources of nitrogen, phosphorus and sediment.
+West Virginia's Chesapeake Bay Tributary Team partners are in the midst of implementing the strategies in the WIP.
+These strategies address new, existing, and expanded sources of nitrogen, phosphorus and sediment.
 The Bay Team partners are required to make 60 percent of the needed reductions from all of the sources by 2017, and 100 percent of the needed reductions by 2025.
-There are also interim goals, to ensure the project stays on track.
+There are also milestones, to ensure the project stays on track.

 While some commitments are carried out through permits, like wastewater treatment plant upgrades, many of the WIP strategies are voluntary and depend on homeowners, school classes, local governments, and others to do things like install rain gardens to manage runoff, take care of septic systems, or plant trees.
 Some real momentum and progress is occurring thanks to projects like Cacapon Institute’s CommuniTree and Potomac Headwaters Future Leaders of Watersheds (PHLOW).
 Even more commitment of this kind by the residents and workers in the eight-county Potomac Basin will be needed this year and in the years to come.
 Please contact us if your organization or class would like to be involved.